Impact Training

 This means that effectively marketing a service depends on building a series of relationship at which you the service provider are at the core.
 This requires you to learn how to sell yourself.
 No excuses.

-Here are 3 great marketing tips provided by Clate Mask, Co-Founder and CEO of Infusionsoft:
+Here are 3 great marketing tips provided by Clate Mask, Co-Founder of Infusionsoft and Keap:

 The majority of small businesses are inconsistent in their follow-up.
 They might send an email or direct mail piece and then wait months before sending another one.
 Without consistency, your prospect has no idea who you are.